tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_endpoint_definitions.md

 ---
-title: Describe the endpoints and methods
+title: How to document the endpoints and methods
 permalink: /docapis_doc_endpoint_definitions.html
 categories:
 - api-doc